balena-io/balena-cli-masterclass/README.md

 #### 1.1 Installation

-First we need to install balena CLI.
+First, we need to install balena CLI.
 The easiest way to achieve this is to use the installers for your OS from the
 [balena CLI releases page](https://github.com/balena-io/balena-cli/releases).
-Choose the installer for your OS, download it and follow [the instructions](https://github.com/balena-io/balena-cli/blob/master/INSTALL.md).
+Choose the installer for your OS, download it, and follow [the instructions](https://github.com/balena-io/balena-cli/blob/master/INSTALL.md).
 Note that there is not currently an installer for Linux, but you can download the standalone binary and then move it to a relevant location.